 The Company applies natural hedges on the foreign currency risk arising from purchases or sales as certain portion of receivables or payables are denominated as the same currencies, and utilizes spot or forward exchange contracts to manage foreign currency risk.
 The Company designates certain forward currency contracts as balance sheet hedges to hedge its exposure to foreign currency exchange risk associated with certain balance sheet assets or liabilities.
 Hedge accounting is not applied as the aforesaid natural hedges or designated forward contracts to hedge currency risk are deemed ineffective hedges.
 Furthermore, the currency risk exposures due from investments in oversea associates are not hedges as the investments are set for certain operating strategies.

 The foreign currency sensitivity analysis of the possible change in foreign exchange rates on the Company's profit is performed on significant monetary items denominated in foreign currencies as at the end of the reporting period.
-The Company's foreign currency risk mainly resulted from the volatility of exchanging USD, CNY, EUR or JPY to NTD, and vice versa.
+The Company's foreign currency risk mainly resulted from the volatility of exchanging USD, CNY to NTD, and vice versa.
 The information of the sensitivity analysis is as follows:

 - a.
-When NTD strengthens/weakens against USD by 1%, the profit for the years ended 31 December 2020 and 2019 is decreased by \$1,177 and \$2,547, respectively; and no impact on the equity. - b.
-When NTD strengthens/weakens against CNY by 1%, the profit for the years ended 31 December 2020 and 2019 is increased by \$190 and decreased by \$135, respectively; and no impact on the equity. - c.
-When NTD strengthens/weakens against EUR by 1%, the profit for the years ended 31 December 2020 and 2019 is increased by \$42 and \$34, respectively; and no impact on the equity. - d.
-When NTD strengthens/weakens against JPY by 1%, the profit for the years ended 31 December 2020 and 2019 is increased by \$63 and \$25, respectively; and no impact on the equity.
+When NTD strengthens/weakens against USD by 1%, the profit for the years ended 31 December 2021 and 2020 is decreased / increased by \$3,261 and \$1,177, respectively; and no impact on the equity. - b.
+When NTD strengthens/weakens against CNY by 1%, the profit for the years ended 31 December 2021 and 2020 is increased / decreased by \$46 and by \$190, respectively; and no impact on the equity.